woojoo666/arcana-notes/notes9.md

 however that is pretty weird and unintuitive syntactically but it does show that it can be symmetric

+in addition, the fact that the arguments override the source (and not the other way around) makes it asymmetric but we discussed this issue, along with possible ways to make it symmetric, in a previous section
+// TODO: FIND REFERENCED SECTION

 can functional be made symmetric too? in a sense, if you had a function `plus3()` and the argument `5` `5` is a function as well, in church numerals